bsgriggs/mendix-advanced-pagination/README.md

 ![Overview](https://github.com/bsgriggs/pagination/blob/media_v2/demo.png)

 ## Features
-- Offers 2 *styles* of pagination.
-Navigation (first 2 above) and Per Page (last 2 above)
+- Offers 3 *styles* of pagination.
+Navigation, Per Page, and Dropdown as seen above
 - Ability to configure most aspects inside the widget settings (text, color, alignment etc.)
 - Accepts Page and Result Count from a parent Data View and calculates the rest for you
-- Uses default Mendix classes to easily copy brand-specific styles (e.g. mx-text, btn-primary)
+- Uses default Mendix classes to easily apply brand-specific styles (e.g. mx-text, btn-primary)
 - Automatically correct the current page number if it is outside the range
 - Set the page size with either an expression, a text box, or a dropdown
+- Multiple options for displaying the current page: "Page 2 of 400", "5 to 10 of 2000", or your own custom text
+- Full customization of text that appears in the widget for multi-lingual app support
+- Passes WCAG AA accessibility requirements according to [Axe Dev Tools](https://www.deque.com/axe/devtools/) automated testing

 ## Limitations
 - Data source must return an integer of the total number of records available (needed to calculate the total number of pages)